 The Regulatory Reform (Fire Safety) Order: 2005 states that a fire risk assessment must be carried out in properties occupied for residential or commercial use.
-There are five steps to a fire risk assessment:

 - Identify the fire hazards in the flat - These include the potential sources of ignition, fuel and oxygen.

-These are the people in the property and surrounding premises.
+- Identify who is at risk from fire - These are the people in the property and surrounding premises.
 Pay particular attention to those who are especially at risk such as elderly people, those with reduced mobility, small children and anyone with breathing difficulties.

-Assess the risk of a fire starting and the risks it might present people with.
+- Evaluate and reduce the risk of fire - Assess the risk of a fire starting and the risks it might present people with.
 Then remove or reduce fire hazards and introduce fire precautions.

 Record, plan, inform, instruct and train

-- Record any major findings.
-Discuss your findings and work with other responsible people to remove and reduce risk.
+Record any major findings.
+Discuss your findings and work with other responsible people to remove and reduce risk

-Plan out what happens in an emergency and make sure your residents know where to go in the event of a fire.
+Plan out what happens in an emergency and make sure your residents know where to go in the event of a fire

-In a residential setting, potential problems are fairly obvious, but should never be overlooked.
+In a residential setting, potential problems are fairly obvious but should never be overlooked.

 - Cigarettes & Candles – If you allow smoking on your property, cigarettes are an obvious danger.
 Fires started by unextinguished cigarettes or unattended candles are responsible for a huge amount of fires every year.
-This is why smoke detectors are so important.
+This is why smoke detectors are so important

-- Escape – In the event of a fire, it’s vital that all doors leading from the property to the outside are unlockable from the inside without use of a key and remain unobstructed.
+- Escape – In the event of a fire, it’s vital that all doors leading from the property to the outside are unlockable from the inside without use of a key and remain unobstructed

 Fire prevention in flats